ramalho/modernoopy/examples/8queens/README.md

 Because all queens start in row 1, and all move in the same way, the solution presented for each number of queens is always the same.

-Interestingly, running `queens.py` with 14 Queens raises `RecursionError` (using Python's default recursion limit of 1000), but with 15 Queens there's no problem.
-This is due to the backtracking behavior of the queens, which is sensitive to the order in which they search for a safe a square in their rows.
+Interestingly, running `queens.py` with 14 queens raises `RecursionError` (using Python's default recursion limit of 1000), but with 15 queens there's no problem.
+This is due to the backtracking behavior of the queens, which is sensitive to the order in which they search for a safe a square in their columns.

 ## `queens_and_guard.py`